Brain Tumor Treatment Options

 - A variety of intraoperative lasers and the cavitronic ultrasonic aspirator for tumor resection

 - Brain and spinal cord electrical monitoring to prevent damage to normal tissue

 The frame-based and frameless stereotactic equipment allows tumor biopsies and resections to be performed utilizing smaller, more precise scalp and bone openings than conventional surgery.
 Functional MRI is routinely utilized in the preoperative planning of surgery to identify eloquent areas of brain that should be preserved during an operative procedure.

-Our radiation oncologists are leading experts in treating brain tumors with radiation therapy.
+Our team features leading experts in treating brain tumors with radiation therapy.
 They specialize in delivering radiation to the brain and have pioneered many important technological advances in the field.
-Visit our Radiation Oncology Center page to learn more.
+Visit our Radiation Oncology Center to learn more.

 Patients receiving radiation therapy may benefit from:

 - Proton Beam Radiation